AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 You then need to compile the code by "accepting" the source code.
 Right click on the text pane and select the `Accept` option.
 The class `Neuron` defines two instance variables, `weights` and `bias`.
 Note that we do not need to have variables for the inputs and output values.
 These values will be provided as message arguments and returned values.
 We need to add some methods to define the logic of our perceptron.
 In particular, we need to compute the intermediate $z$ and the output values.
 Let's first focus on the `weights` variable.
-We will define two methods to write a value to that variable and another one to read from it.
+We will define two methods to write a value in that variable and another one to read from it.

 You may wonder why we define a class `Neuron` and not `Perceptron`.
 In the next chapter we will extend our class `Neuron` by turning it into an open abstraction for an artificial neuron.
 Our `Neuron` class is therefore a placeholder for improvements we will make in the subsequent chapters.
 In this chapter we consider a perceptron, but in the coming chapter we will move toward an abstract neuron implementation.
 The name `Neuron` is better suited therefore.